jackmcbride/contiki-corpus/Security_Analysis_of_Contiki.md

 ##Images

 Below is a series of select screenshots of CodeSonar in action.
-For a more comprehensive overview of the reporting capabilities of the tool, navigate to `/Static_Analysis/Proprietary_tools/CodeSonar/Reports` to view the reports of 40 different Contiki applications.
+For a more comprehensive overview of the reporting capabilities of the tool, navigate to <a href = "Static_Analysis/Proprietary_tools/CodeSonar/Reports">`Static_Analysis/Proprietary_tools/CodeSonar/Reports`</a> to view the reports of 40 different Contiki applications.

 ####CodeSonar Overview